A person wearing a tall, textured black hat, black clothing, and a large jeweled brooch poses against a dark background.

 All of NYCC's musical theatre productions are concert stagings, meaning that they are presented with minimal sets and costumes, instead putting the orchestra front and center with the often-starry casts.

-Additional cast and creative team members for all productions have yet to be announced.
+Additional cast and creative team members for all productions have yet to be named.
+This article will be updated with the latest announcements.

 Photo credit: Billy Porter.
 (Photo courtesy of production)